Brazilians in the United Kingdom: Contemporary history

 The Brazilian community of the UK was brought into the global spotlight in 2005 as a result of the death of Jean Charles de Menezes.
 Menezes was a Brazilian national living and working in Tulse Hill, south London who on the morning of 22 July 2005 was misidentified as Hamdi Adus Isaac—one of the fugitives involved in the previous day's failed bombing attempts.
-This misidentification ultimately lead to a number of non-uniformed Metropolitan Police officers following Menezes into Stockwell tube station and onto a train, where he was shot in the head seven times.
+This misidentification ultimately led to a number of non-uniformed Metropolitan Police officers following Menezes into Stockwell tube station and onto a train, where he was shot in the head seven times.
 The "shoot to kill" policy had been put in place after the 7 July 2005 London bombings.
 The inquest that resulted was followed worldwide including by Menezes's family in Gonzaga, Minas Gerais, who set up the "Justice4Jean" campaign.

 Demographics

 Brazilian nationals gaining British citizenship between 1997 and 2008.
 Red indicates through residence, green through marriage and purple grants of citizenship to children, blue is the total of all three.